Worthington Enterprises (WOR)

 Share Issuance

-- On December 1, 2023, Worthington Enterprises completed the separation of its Steel Processing business into Worthington Steel, Inc. Worthington Enterprises shareholders received one common share of Worthington Steel for every one common share of Worthington Industries (the former name of Worthington Enterprises) they held on the record date.
+- On December 1, 2023, Worthington Industries completed the spin-off of its Steel Processing business into Worthington Steel, Inc. As part of this separation, Worthington Industries shareholders received one common share of Worthington Steel for every one common share of Worthington Industries they held.
+The remaining company was renamed Worthington Enterprises.

 Outbound Investments

-- On June 18, 2025, Worthington Enterprises acquired Elgen Manufacturing, a designer and manufacturer of HVAC parts and components, for $91.2 million, net of cash acquired.
+- On June 18, 2025, the company acquired Elgen Manufacturing, a designer and manufacturer of HVAC components, ductwork, and structural framing, for $91.2 million (net of cash acquired).

-- On June 3, 2024, the company acquired Hexagon Ragasco, a leading manufacturer of composite propane cylinders, for approximately $98 million.
+- Worthington Enterprises acquired Hexagon Ragasco, a leading manufacturer of composite propane cylinders, for approximately $98 million on June 3, 2024.

 Capital Expenditures